 Kansas Parents as Teachers Association (KPATA) advocates for policies that support parents with young children.
 We help national, state and local decision-makers understand the important role parent education and family support play in a child’s development.

-Advocacy is an essential part of building viable, sustainable and successful Parents as Teachers programs and other home visitation programs that support family and child development.
-It also helps build strong communities that better support the families and children that we serve.
+Advocacy is an essential part of building sustainable home visitation programs that build strong communities and support family and child development.

-As a parent, teacher or friend, you have probably tried to influence someone on behalf of another.
+As a parent, teacher, or friend, you have probably tried to influence someone on behalf of another.
 Advocacy is that simple.
-It’s about building relationships with local, state and national decision makers educating decision makers about Parents as Teachers and other related early childhood and family support programs and issues connecting to your community being a positive voice for families with young children.
+It’s about building relationships with local, state, and national decision makers to educate them about early childhood and family support programs in your community.

-– To register to vote or search for and Kansas elected officials access the Kansas Secretary of State website.
+- Register to vote or search for Kansas elected officials through the Kansas Secretary of State’s office.

-– Join KPATA and have ready access to updated legislative information through our e-group notification.
+- Join KPATA and get regular legislative updates through our newsletter.